GUIDE TO EV CHARGING

 A little bit, but it’s nothing to worry about.
 Electric cars can handle extended periods of inactivity very well, even better than combustion-powered engines, and will only lose a minimal amount of charge.

-Prior to installation, customers need to provide images of the installation site to BOXT.
-This gives BOXT an opportunity to assess any technical aspects of the installation and helps make the installation process as smooth as possible.
+Prior to installation, a Cord surveyor will need to complete a home survey to give them opportunity to assess any technical aspects of the installation and helps make the installation process as smooth as possible.

 O-PEN protection is technology built into home charge points that ensures the unit is connected to the electrical power supply safely and, in the event of a fault, automatically disconnects the unit from all live conductors.
 Not only does this give you piece of mind that the unit won’t affect the other electrics in your house, but it also means there’s no need for an earth rod when installing the unit.